 Following a season of relatively little model turnover, 2020 was a banner year for new boot models chez Fischer.
 RC4 Podium GT introduced a new series of race clones that slipped into the Fischer line just below its trio of real-deal (92mm last) RC4 Podium monoblock race boots.

 What makes Fischer’s strong move into the backcountry domain so significant is how well Ranger and Ranger One perform when you’re flying downhill.
-They’re precise, reactive and most all, more close fitting than the RC4 Vacuum boots that occupy the center of Fischer’s line.
+They’re precise, reactive and most all, more close fitting than the RC4 Vacuum boots that once occupied the center of Fischer’s line.
 After skiing in the RC4 Curv 130, the Ranger 130 feels like it was made for another sport.
 Which it was – namely, Alpine Touring – only it skis so damn well it’s a pity to limit its life to endless slogging uphill.

 The GripWalk soles that are now standard issue on resort boots infiltrated the Alpine world from backcountry skiing.
 It’s looking like better traction won’t be the only technology to migrate from touring back into the resort.
 Lightweight shell designs like Ranger might soon be ubiquitous, too.